 Represented a health system in the formation of joint venture between a health system and private investors to own and operate imaging centers.

-Represented major urban health system in creation of physician-hospital organization.
+Represented major urban health system in creation of clinically integrated physician-hospital organization focused on value based payment arrangements.

 Represented the purchaser in acquisition of multi-state long term care chain.